 Matt had already disappeared up the stairs notifying everyone it was time to check the scores and read to his girls.

-Caleb said, “Yes, in a minute.
+Caleb nodded.
+“Yes, in a minute.
 I wanna talk to Mom.”

 Ethan exited the room and joined his aunt and niece in the hallway.
 His relaxed posture and innocent eyes stood out, the only son focused on protecting his mother and not worrying about himself.

-Caleb looked at Olivia, his eyes growing darker and heavier by the second.
+Caleb’s eyes grew darker and heavier by the second.
 “Mom, I’m not sure what Dad wrote in the letter, but maybe it’s nothing.
 Maybe you shouldn’t read it.”

 Olivia kissed her son.
 “Caleb, it’s the last communication I have from your father.
 It’s the only time I’ll ever again hear his words.
 I must read it.
 You go on.
 I’ll find you a little later.”
 She squeezed his hand.

 Caleb hugged her.
 “Goodbye, Mom.”
 And after a long stare back, he dropped his head and pulled shut the heavy wooden doors to the study as he left the room.